rcw3bb/template-java-application/BUILD.md

 ## Packaging with Java

-The package is not building the executable but packaging the application with java.

-Run the following command to build the application:
+Run the following command to build the application with Java runtime:

 ```
 gradlew packWin